-- Federal actions to State (Clean Air) implementation Plans under Section 176(c) of the Clean Air Act of 1955 as amended (42 U.S.C. §§7401 et seq.); (g) protection of underground sources of drinking water under the Safe Drinking Water Act of 1974, as amended (P.L.
-93-523); and, (h) protection of endangered species under the Endangered Species Act of 1973, as amended (P.L.
-93-205). - Will comply with the Wild and Scenic Rivers Act of 1968 (16 U.S.C. §§1271 et seq.) related to protecting, components or potential components of the national wild and scenic rivers system. - Will assist the awarding agency in assuring compliance with Section 106 of the National Historic Preservation Act of 1966, as amended (16 U.S.C. §470), EO 11593 (Identification and protertion of historic properties), and the Archaeological and Historic Preservation Act of 1974 (16 U.S.C. §§469a-1 et seq). - 18 Will cause to be performed the required financial and compliance audits in accordance with the Single Audit Act Amendments of 1996 and OMB Circular No. A-133, "Audits of States, Local Governments, and Non-Profit Organizations." - 19 Will comply with all applicable requirements of all other Federal laws, executive orders, regulations, and policies governing this program. - 20.
-Will comply with the requirements of Section 106(g) of the Trafficking Victims Protection Act (TVPA) of 2000, as amended (22 U.S.C.
-7104) which prohibits grant award recipients or a sub-recipient from (1) Engaging in severe forms of trafficking in persons during the period of time that the award is in effect (2) Procuring a commercial sex act during the period of time that the award is in effect or (3) Using forced labor in the performance of the award or subswards under the award.
+- Federal autions to State [Clean Air] Implamentation Plants under Section 176(c) of the Clean Air Act of 1955, as emended (42 U.S.C. §§7401 et seq.); (g) protection of underground sources of deinking water under the Sefe Orinking Water Act of 1974, as amended (P.L.
+93-623); and, (h) protection of endangered species and of 1973, as emended (P.L.
+93-205). - Will comply with the Wild and Scenic Rivers Act of 1968 (16 U.S.C. §§1271 of seq.) refaled to protecting components or potential components of the national wild and scenic rivers system. - 17.
+Will assist the awarding agency in assuring compliance with Section 106 of the National Historic Preservation Act of 1988, as amended (16 U.S.C. §470), EO 11693 [idenMication and protection of historic properties], and the Archaeological and Historic Preservation Act of 1974 (18 U.S.C. §\$469a-1 et seq). - Will cause to be performed the required financial and compliance audits in accordance with the Single Audit Act Amendmarks of 1998 and OMB Circular No. A-133.
+"Audits of States, Local Governments, and Non-Profit Organizations." - Widl comply with all applicable requirements of all other Federal laws, executive orders, regulations, and policies governing this program. - 20 Will comply with the requirements of Section 106(g) of the Trafficking Victims Projection Act (TVPA) of 2000, as amended (22 U.S.C.
+7104) which prohibits grand award recipients or a sub-recipient from (1) Engaging in severe forms of trafficking in persons during the period of time that the award is in effect (2) Produring a commercial sex act during the period of time that the swerd is in effect or (3) Using forcest labor in the performance of the award or subseverals under the award.